We now live in a world of software development sprawl.

 The result of sprawl is toil associated with finding and analyzing the knowledge necessary to understand, operate and improve an organization.

 As organizations transform around distributed cloud architectures, developers are increasingly being asked not only to write code but to deploy and operate it as well.
 Moreover, this code must be reliable, secure and cost-effective to operate.

-Under all these requirements in an organization that faces sprawl, developers often to struggle to:
+Under all these requirements in an organization that faces sprawl, developers are often challenged to:

 - Confidently deploy code